SupervisionT/arSoundex/README.md

 # arSoundex

-There are many libraries that generate soundex index for English but non for Arabic.
+There are many libraries that generate soundex index for English but non for Arabic. <br />
-In this contribution we provide the first open source soundex index for Arabic.
+In this contribution we provide the first open source soundex index for Arabic. <br />
 Our Arabic soundex library could help in improving the search in arabic documents, finding and correcting spelling errors and many other applications.

 [Soundex Algorithem](https://en.wikipedia.org/wiki/Soundex)

-We developed an algorithm based on Tajweed rules that categorize the characters into groups based on it's pronunciation.
+We developed an algorithm based on Tajweed rules that categorize the characters into groups based on it's pronunciation. <br />
 The second algorithm inspired from [this source](https://www.codeproject.com/Articles/26880/Arabic-Soundex)

 ## Install